Mike Leasure: Services Branch

 In 2016, Mike was promoted to lieutenant and assigned to Central Precinct, to the Chief’s Office as Adjutant Lieutenant, North Precinct and the Tactical Operations Division.

-In 2013, Davis was promoted to Captain and assigned to North Precinct and in 2016, he was promoted to Commander and assigned to Central Precinct.
+Mike was promoted to Captain in 2019 and assigned to the Youth Services Division, which was responsible for providing police services to approximately 189 schools and approximately 77,000 students.
+He then was promoted to Commander and assigned to Central Precinct.